Foot: Metaphorical and cultural usage

 The word "foot" is used to refer to a "...linear measure was in Old English (the exact length has varied over time), this being considered the length of a man's foot; a unit of measure used widely and anciently.
 In this sense the plural is often foot.
 The current inch and foot are implied from measurements in 12c."

 The word "foot" also has a musical meaning; a "...metrical foot (late Old English, translating Latin pes, Greek pous in the same sense) is commonly taken to represent one rise and one fall of a foot: keeping time according to some, dancing according to others."

 The word "foot" was used in Middle English to mean "a person" (c.
 1200).

 The expression "...to put one's best foot foremost first recorded 1849 (Shakespeare has the better foot before, 1596)".
 The expression to "...put one's foot in (one's) mouth "say something stupid" was first used in 1942.
 The expression "put (one's) foot in something" meaning to "make a mess of it" was used in 1823.

-The word "footloose" was first used in the 1690s, meaning "free to move the feet, unshackled"; the more "figurative sense of "free to act as one pleases" was first used in 1873.
+The word "footloose" was first used in the 1690s, meaning "free to move the feet, unshackled"; the figurative sense of "free to act as one pleases" was first used in 1873.
 Like "footloose", "flat-footed" at first had its obvious literal meaning (in 1600, it meant "with flat feet") but by 1912 it meant "unprepared" (U.S. baseball slang).